Geology of Ceres: Montes

-The best known mons on Ceres is Ahuna Mons, a cryovolcano about 6 kilometers high and 15 kilometers wide at the base.
+The most prominent mountain on Ceres is Ahuna Mons, a possible cryovolcanic dome about 6 kilometers high and 15 kilometers wide at the base.
 It was discovered on images taken by the Dawn spacecraft in orbit around Ceres in 2015.

-Bright streaks run top to bottom on its slopes; these streaks are thought to be salt, similar to the better known Cererian bright spots.
-The low crater count on Ahuna mons suggests that the cryovolcano could be no older than 200 million years, and indeed models of plastic relaxation of ice at the latitude of Ahuna Mons is consistent with that age.
+Bright streaks run top to bottom on its slopes; these streaks are thought to contain salts, similar to the better known Cererian bright spots.
+The low crater count on Ahuna Mons's edifice suggests that the cryovolcano could be no older than 200 million years, and indeed models of plastic relaxation of ice at the latitude of Ahuna Mons are consistent with that age.

 There are twenty-two identified montes on Ceres.
-Most of these have relaxed substantially over time, and it was only after modeling of the expected shapes of old cryovolcanoes that they were identified.
+Most of these have relaxed substantially over time, and it was only after modeling the expected shapes of old cryovolcanoes that they were identified.
 It has been calculated that Ceres averages one such cryovolcano every 50 million years.
-Yamor Mons (previously named Ysolo Mons), near the north pole, has a diameter of 16 km and is the only other Cererian with the shape of Ahuna Mons, though old and battered, the cold temperatures at the pole have preserved its shape.
+Yamor Mons (previously named Ysolo Mons), near the north pole, has a diameter of 16 km and is the only other Cererian mountain with the shape of Ahuna Mons, though old and battered, the cold temperatures at the pole have preserved its shape.
 Liberalia Mons is near the equator and has a diameter of 90 km.